RavenProject/Ravencoin/doc/README.md

-Yottaflux Core
+Yottaflux
 ==============

 Setup
 ---------------------
-Yottaflux Core is the original Yottaflux client and it builds the backbone of the network.
+Yottaflux is the original Yottaflux client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Yottaflux transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Yottaflux Core and wallet, visit the [GitHub release page](https://github.com/yottaflux/Yottaflux/releases).
+To download compiled binaries of the Yottaflux and wallet, visit the [GitHub release page](https://github.com/yottaflux/Yottaflux/releases).

 Running
 ---------------------